-A technology that provides network-wide encryption throughout the existence of its information was identified as the winner of the latest AFCEA Innovation Shark Tank.
+A technology that provides network-wide encryption throughout the existence of its information was identified as the winner of the latest AFCEA Innovation Showcase.
 The competition was the second in a series of individual competitions running into the fall.

 As the Defense Department’s acquisition and sustainment office works to improve the military’s contracting processes, the research and engineering component—newly separated from acquisition and sustainment in a major reorganization last year—is ready for industry advancements, said Doug Schroeder, DASD Space, Strategic and Intelligence Systems and deputy director, National Intelligence Division, Office of the Secretary of Defense (OSD).